dr-yoon/PGM-lab-website/index.md

   style="bare"
   text=text
 %}
 {% capture text %}
-Meet the people behind our research and discover opportunities to join us.
+Meet the researchers behind our work — and explore opportunities to join the lab.
 {%
   include button.html
   link="team"